CatalysmsServerManager/docs/docs/en/CSMM/self-host/installation.md

 In this guide, I will assume you are installing on Ubuntu 18.
 Installation steps for other distros or Windows will be similar but keep that in mind.
 If you do not have a server yet, you can use one of these referral links to get some free credit and support the project :).

+It is recommended to choose a server with atleast 2GB of RAM (if you are using less than that and experience errors on startup)

 - [DigitalOcean - \$100 credit](https://m.do.co/c/9053905671f8)
 - [Vultr - \$50 credit](https://www.vultr.com/?ref=7942157-4F)